Hollywood writers’ strike (the sequel) may be coming soon to a screen near you

 ■ Why won’t studios give it to them?

 Movie and TV companies are facing an uncertain future.
-Consumers are downgrading cable television packages or forgoing a connection altogether.
+Consumers are downgrading cable-television packages or forgoing a connection altogether.
 Ad-skipping devices have put pressure on advertising sales.
 DVD money continues to evaporate.
 Attendance at movie theaters is flat.

 Studios are also adamant that writers agree to fundamental changes in how the union health plan functions to avoid future bailout demands.